deltaintellect/newdelta/content/project/basic-math/index.md

   preview_only: false
 ---

-{{% callout note %}}
-Without mathematics, there’s nothing you can do.
-Everything around you is mathematics.
-Everything around you is numbers.
-— Shakuntala Devi
-{{% /callout %}}

 Need to improve your basic math skills?
 We've got you covered with over 200 sets of quizzes covering a wide range of basic math topics.
-Our quizzes spans multiple choice questions and essay type of questions for daily practice.
-Each multiple choice quiz has a minimum of 2 questions and maximum of 8 questions.
+Our quizzes spans multiple choice questions (MCQ) and essay type of questions for daily practice.
+Each multiple choice quiz has a minimum of 2 questions and a maximum of 8 questions.

 A sample of MCQ is shown below.